The FMC experience

 The patient population of the FMC is maintained to provide exposure to a diverse patient mix.
 A mix of managed care, fee for service and indigent populations, allows exposure to all payer types.
 Special attention is made to maintain a geriatric population as well as a large pediatric population (with roughly 20% pediatric visits) to ensure exposure to all ages.
 Finally, a culturally and ethnically diverse population is served, including a rapidly expanding Hispanic population.

 Family medicine residents follow and deliver their own obstetric patients during their second and third years.
 A block system limits the OB call to a total of ten weeks divided between the two years shared with another resident.
 Extra blocks are available for those who wish to practice OB.
-Teaching and supervision is under the direction of Dr. Richard W. Lord, Jr, one of our Family Medicine faculty members.
-Dr. Lord, assisted by several of our OB-focused faculty, ensures that all residents have the opportunity to provide family-oriented obstetric care.
+Teaching and supervision is under the direction of our Family Medicine faculty members.

 There is an ongoing noon conference schedule with two to three departmental conferences per week throughout the year.
 One day each month all residents gather for a resident meeting and afternoon seminar.
 This provides the opportunity for “regrouping” and shared intensive learning experience.
 Each class has its own additional monthly seminar with teaching and hands-on experiences targeted to their level of training.
 A thirty-minute peer support session with Behavioral Science and clinical faculty once a week during the first year and twice a month second and third years.
 One-on-one monitoring of clinical work involves videotaping, closed-circuit TV and direct observation.
 Additionally, each new resident is assigned a faculty advisor for the three years of training.

 A thirty minute Morning Report occurs five times a week and is one of our most beneficial teaching and learning opportunities.
 Both faculty and residents present case-based topics that generate lively discussions.

 A monthly resident-faculty lunch meeting offers a regularly structured opportunity to exchange ideas and information.
-Residents also play an active role on departmental committees such as residency selection, curriculum, library, and patient education.
+Residents also play an active role on departmental committees such as residency selection, curriculum, library, and clinical operations.